XarkLabs/up5k_vga/README.md

 An active-low "soft" reset input will reset the 6502 system without reconfiguring the FPGA.
 This will return the system the the "D/C/W/M" prompt and allow a warm- start into BASIC for recovery from some situations.

+NOTE: For IceBreaker reset is mapped to "UBUTTON".

 ![Reset](doc/reset.png)